Table of Contents

 These eye-catching stretched canvas shades create a wondrous covering of geometric shapes, without destroying the natural beauty of the skyline.
 Consisting of triangles, squares and rectangles of varying sizes, these sails protect against the glare and pounding heat of the sun above, while still allowing cooling airflow below.
 Their design is quite simple, but effective and customizable.
 The corners of the pieces of canvas are secured to sliding tracks on walls or mounted poles and stretched until taut.
 They are used alone or in combinations that can be adjusted throughout the day.
 They’re a stylish option for large commercial dining areas.

 These spacious structures are essentially portable rooms with shade options and varying levels of creature comfort.
 They’re often used to shelter sectional arrangements and dining sets, where entertaining may extend into the evening.
 There is a wide variety of structural compositions and price points.
 On the low end, a cabana may simply consist of four sturdy poles with cross bars and a canvas canopy.
 Most include curtains to provide additional protection and privacy.
+This extra side-on lateral is extremely important to account for movement of the sun and ambient scattered ultraviolet radiation that reflects off of water and light surfaces [Turnbull & Parisi 2006].
 On the high end, you might see louvered wooden or aluminum walls, retractable canopies and built-in seating.
 Some luxury versions even offer lighting, ceiling fans, speakers and Bluetooth capability.

 These simple structured shades are great for covering wide outdoor areas that are too large for a standard umbrella.
 Pavilions offer an expansive open area for large leisure seating or tables, without obstructing the view.
 They’re often used, in hospitality and residential settings, to provide cover for food and beverage service areas.
 There are a variety of pavilion designs, but they all essentially consist of dual side supports that provide a framework for a basic canopy covering.
 A few of the bells and whistles include: pull-down side shades for morning and early evening sun; retractable canopies; and easy set-up, break down and storage.
 If a cabana is a little too much to handle, a pavilion is a sensible choice.